hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 .. literalinclude:: calcs/semi_stoch/hubbard_semi_stoch_high.lua
     :language: lua

-Here, the ``semi-stoch`` table contains four keywords.
+Here, the ``semi-stoch`` table contains three keywords.
 The use of ``size`` and ``start_iteration`` keywords is hopefully clear.
 The ``space`` keyword determines which method is used to generate the deterministic space - in this case it done by choosing the determiniants with the highest weights.
-The ``separate_annihilation`` keyword is somewhat technical - setting it to false avoids the use of an extra MPI communication per iteration when using semi-stochastic.
-While this can be a benefit, it can slow other areas of annihilation down substantially in certain cases, and so we advise the inexperienced user against this.

 This results in the following simulation: